Cargill/splinter/cli/man/splinter-circuit-template-arguments.1.md

 EXAMPLES
 ========
-The following command shows the arguments for the `scabbard` circuit template, which is available by default (packaged with the Splinter CLI).
+The following command shows the arguments for the `scabbard_circuit_template` circuit template, which is available by default (packaged with the Splinter CLI).

 ```
-$ splinter circuit template arguments scabbard
+$ splinter circuit template arguments scabbard_circuit_template

 name: admin_keys
 required: false